dingding-ye/turtle-radar/README.md

 If you only have certain resistor values on hand, any equivalent voltage divider will work as well.

 ### 7-Segment LED Display
 For displaying the speed as an output, I chose to use a 7-segment display for clear and clean conveying of data.
+The parts are from UXCell and are a set of common cathode 7-segment displays.
+I wired up one of the displays to pins P1.0 to P1.6 of the MSP430 (one pin for each segment of the display for separate control of each).

 Originally, the speed was shown in miles per hour like many radar signs for Houston traffic, but as I could not get the turtles to go much faster than 1 mph (if even that), I changed my units to cm/s (the metric dark side) for a wider range of representation of speeds.